North Cascades Loop

 Time to complete: 8+ hrs

-The route takes I-5 south from Seattle to Hwy 6 and west to Raymond.
+The route takes I-5 south from Seattle turning west on Hwy 6 west to Raymond.
 Then we follow the coast along Hwy 105 to Aberdeen, then return to Seattle via the Bremerton ferry.
-Hwy 6 and 105 are well maintained, non-technical two lane roads passing through small communities like Pe Ell, Tokeland, Grayland, and Westport.
-We stopped at Evey’s Cafe in Pe Ell for breakfast.
-This is my second visit to Evey’s – I like it (breakfast served until 11am).
+I often stop at Evey’s Cafe in Pe Ell (breakfast served until 11am).

 Westport is home to Grays Harbor lighthouse, Washington’s tallest at 107 feet.
 It was first lit in 1891.
 Tours are available, though I haven’t taken one.
 More info on the lighthouse is available here.